New Zealand immunisation strategy

 Who should be vaccinated?

-Influenza continues to be a major threat to publichealth worldwide because of its ability to spread rapidly through populations.
-Anyone aged 6 months or older can be vaccinated against influenza.
+Influenza continues to be a major threat to public health worldwide because of its ability to spread rapidly through populations.
+Influenza vaccination can be offered to individuals aged 6 months or older.